LaunchCode-Education-Archived/csharp-web-development/src/chapters/orm-relationships/many-to-many.rst

 Preventing Errors When Adding a Tag - Video
 -------------------------------------------

-With the current state of our code, attempting to add a tag to an event that already has that results in an error.
+With the current state of our code, attempting to add a tag to an event that already has that tag results in an error.
 This is because the ``EventId``/``TagId`` combination is the primary key for our join table, and primary keys must be unique.

+Let's address this scenario.

 .. admonition:: Note

-   If you want to verify what code this video starts with, check out the `display-tags <https://github.com/LaunchCodeEducation/CodingEventsDemo/tree/display-tags>`_ branch.
-If you want to verify what code this video ends with, check out the `tag-errors <https://github.com/LaunchCodeEducation/CodingEventsDemo/tree/tag-errors>`_ branch.
+   The starter code for this video is found at the `display-tags branch <https://github.com/LaunchCodeEducation/CodingEventsDemo/tree/display-tags>`_ of ``CodingEventsDemo``.
+The final code presented in this video is found on the `tag-errors branch <https://github.com/LaunchCodeEducation/CodingEventsDemo/tree/tag-errors>`_.
+As always, code along to the videos on your own ``CodingEvents`` project

 .. todo: Add tag errors video

 Preventing Errors When Adding a Tag - Text
 ------------------------------------------

 There are multiple ways to address this issue.
-The approach we will take is to allow the user to submit a form with a potentially duplicate ``EventId``/``TagId`` combination and add a check in the POST handler.
+The approach we take is to allow the user to submit a form with a potentially duplicate ``EventId``/``TagId`` combination and add a check in the ``POST`` handler.

-Within ``Controller/TagController.cs`` update the ``AddEvent`` (POST handler) code to look like this:
+Within ``Controller/TagController.cs`` update the ``AddEvent`` (``POST`` handler) code to look like this:

 .. sourcecode:: csharp
    :lineno-start: 59